openfaas/workshop/lab7.md

 issue-bot   1
 ```

-Each time you create an issue the count will increase.
+Each time you create an issue the count will increase due to GitHub's API invoking the function.

 You can see the payload sent via GitHub by typing in `docker service logs -f issue-bot`.

+The GitHub Webhooks page will also show every message sent under "Recent Deliveries", you can replay a message here and see the response returned by your function.

 ## Analyse new Issues on GitHub